The Catholic University of America,

 His practice emphasizes trademarks, copyrights and other intellectual property, as well as franchising and distribution.
 As a Los Angeles intellectual property attorney, Mr. Grinblat assists clients with registering trademarks and copyrights both domestically and abroad, enforcing clients’ intellectual property rights, and recording registrations with the U.S. Customs Service.
 Mr. Grinblat also assists clients with domain name disputes and take down demands.

 - Software & Video Game Developers

 - Artists, Writers and Photographers

-As a State Bar-Certified Specialist in Franchise and Distribution Law, Mr. Grinblat represents franchisors and franchisees in almost every industry, from fast food chains to health spas to audio installation companies.
+As a State Bar-Certified Specialist in Franchise and Distribution Law and Certified Franchise Executive designated by the International Franchise Association, Mr. Grinblat represents franchisors and franchisees in almost every industry, from fast food chains to health spas to audio installation companies.